13. PYTHON FOR SCIENCE

 4. A quick overview on the potential of dataframes (pandas)

 5. Hands-on experience on (at least) one of the specific topics treated in the seminars

-Practicals and short lectures.
 The participant is required to be present during the entire course (exceptions are possible if specifically requested).
 The course is Bring-Your-Own.
 All participants bring their own laptop and their own (possibly digital) book to the course (please let us know if you do not have a laptop and we will make arrangements).
-Ideally, Matlab is preinstalled, but we can help with installation of Matlab at the beginning of the course.
-People will follow their own book at their own pace, but there will be many tutors in the room that can directly provide help and answer questions to keep the pace high.
-Interspersed with the periods of people working individually, there will be short lectures on more advanced topics such as version control, debugging, use of variable names, memory usage and parallel programming.
+Ideally, Python is preinstalled (anaconda with python3), but we can help with installation at the beginning of the course.

 Maximum number of participants